1. Night tourism (Noctourism)

 We can expect technology to play a bigger role in travel planning (Image source: Collected)

-Other companies like Tripadvisor are also using generative AI to build travel itineraries, while more airports are replacing paper luggage tags with AI technology to help organize luggage more efficiently.
-At Hyatt hotels, AI-powered beds can monitor your heart rate, movement, and blood pressure to help you sleep better and more comfortably.
+Other companies like Tripadvisor are also using generative AI to build itineraries, while more airports are replacing paper luggage tags with AI technology to organize luggage more efficiently.
+At Hyatt hotels, AI-enabled beds can monitor your heart rate, movement, and blood pressure to help you sleep more comfortably and soundly.

-However, technology has not always been well received.
-According to research by the Association of Travel Agents and Tour Operators (ABTA), Gen Zers today are almost as likely to look to traditional travel brochures for travel inspiration as they are to browse the web, suggesting that the technology trend is not universal.
+However, technology has not always been embraced positively.
+According to research by ABTA, the Association of Travel Agents and Tour Operators, today’s Generation Z is almost as likely to look for travel inspiration from traditional travel brochures as they are from the web, suggesting that the technology trend is not universal.

 4. The return of romantic getaways